Dynamics 365 release schedule and early access

 This approach is followed by our robust safe deployment process that phases deployments over several weeks, gradually rolling out changes across the entire customer population.
 The safe deployment process allows us to continue to validate and monitor the release as it progresses, and provide slip-streamed fixes, if needed.
 This process provides the flexibility to quickly respond to any issues that might be found, and to update a build before it reaches additional customers.

-Finance, Supply Chain Management, Finance and Operations cross-app capabilities, or Commerce: We ensure the quality of the release by adhering to a fundamental principle that's enabled through a series of progressive, rigorous, and automated validations as described in service update availability.
+Finance, Supply Chain Management, Commerce, or finance and operations cross-app capabilities: We ensure the quality of the release by adhering to a fundamental principle that's enabled through a series of progressive, rigorous, and automated validations as described in service update availability.

 If I have further questions or feedback, where can I post them?